How I Became a Security Consultant: AbsoluteAppsec Interview

 Before I close this out, I would like to add that the above is solely based on my own experience.
 There are many other aspects to information security.
 Some professionals dig physical security and social engineering.
 Others are passionate about IoT, or cloud.
 There are a wide range of security roles, from risk management, to operational security, to penetration testing, to business continuity and disaster recovery experts.

-I hope that this article is helpful as you start or enhance your career Information Security.
-If you have any other questions, feel free to reach out via email or on our Professionally Evil Slack workspace.
+I hope that this article is helpful as you start or enhance your career in information security.